adamzki99/advent-of-code-2022/README.md

 ### Day 11
 Today was the first time using OOP in GO!
 It was done with a quick and dirty implementation of having everything in the same file.
-It felt easy and intuitive to use, and might become useful in upcoming challanges.
+It felt easy and intuitive to use, and might become useful in upcoming challenges.

 ### Day 8
 Nothing new today.
 I am starting to feel that the language, Go, is no longer an obstacle for me to complete the